MeteorTony/piano/README.md

 1. The recorded song currently cannot be downloaded.

-2. Note that only static pages are supported by GitHub pages, so the recorder feature is not available online, please try it locally.
+2. Note that only static pages are supported by GitHub pages, so the <b> recorder feature is not available online </b>, please try it locally.